pytorch/tutorials/README.md

 3. For Tutorials (except if it is a prototype feature), create a thumbnail in the [index.rst file](https://github.com/pytorch/tutorials/blob/master/index.rst) using a command like `.. customcarditem:: beginner/your_tutorial.html`.
 For Recipes, create a thumbnail in the [recipes_index.rst](https://github.com/pytorch/tutorials/blob/master/recipes_source/recipes_index.rst)

 In case you prefer to write your tutorial in jupyter, you can use [this script](https://gist.github.com/chsasank/7218ca16f8d022e02a9c0deb94a310fe) to convert the notebook to python file.
 After conversion and addition to the project, please make sure the sections headings etc are in logical order.

+See the (CONTRIBUTION)[CONTRIBUTION.md] file to submit your changes a a pull request.

 ## Building